 10. It’s all in the editing

 Of course taking a good photo in the first place is important, but editing is equally important to how your photos look when you present them online.
-Here’s my list of editing techniques to make your travel photos pop!
+Here’s my list of Photoshop editing techniques and Lightroom editing tips for your travel photos!